sendgrid/wordpress/readme.txt

 For a detailed explanation see this page: https://support.sendgrid.com/hc/en-us/articles/200181418-Plain-text-emails-converted-to-HTML

+= Will contacts from the widget be uploaded to Marketing Campaigns or Legacy Newsletter ? =

+The contacts will only be uploaded to Marketing Campaigns.

+= What permissions should my API keys have ? =

+For the API Key used for sending emails, that is entered on the General tab, the key needs to have Full Access to Mail Send and Read Access to Stats.
+For the API Key used for contact upload, that is entered on the Subscription Widget tab, the key needs to have Full Access to Marketings Campaigns.

+= Can I disable the opt-in email? =

+No. SendGrid’s Email Policy requires all email addressing being sent to by SendGrid customers be confirmed opt-in addresses.

 == Screenshots ==

 1. Go to Admin Panel, section Plugins and activate the SendGrid plugin.
 If you want to send emails through SMTP you need to install also the 'Swift Mailer' plugin.